 The Transfer Option

-For students who want the four-year degree, community colleges work with four-year colleges to make sure that students can make a smooth transfer.
+For students who want a four-year degree, community colleges work with four-year colleges to make sure that students can make a smooth transfer.
 Most community colleges maintain transfer or "articulation" agreements with a number of four-year colleges.
 These agreements map out exactly which community college courses will transfer to a specific four-year college.
 They may even guarantee admission as a junior to students who fulfill certain course work and grade requirements.
 Many students use their two years at community college to improve their chances of getting into a more selective four-year college.
 "Almost no colleges will look at your SATs or high school grades after you complete community college.
-Community colleges offers an opportunity to prepare for a bachelor's degree program at a university you might have been unable to be accepted to out of high school," notes Scott White, a counselor at Montclair High School (NJ).
+Community colleges offer an opportunity to prepare for a bachelor's degree program at a university you might have been unable to be accepted to out of high school," notes Scott White, a counselor at Montclair High School (NJ).
 Instead, you will be measured by your performance at the community college.
 This is good news for students with less-than-stellar high school records.

 The Flexible Option